 What Can Happen if You Are Not Adequately Bonded?

-The biggest reason to obtain a car dealer bond to sell used cars is because it is required by law.
+The biggest reason to obtain a bond to sell used cars is because it is required by law.
 Without a bond, it is illegal to sell more than one or two used vehicles to other parties.
 It also proves that you are financially stable and trustworthy enough to operate your used car business.
 A bond also acts as a form of protection against fraud not just for customers, but for you and your business.
 Without a car dealer surety bond, you will be forced to pay out of pocket if it is decided that you’ve cheated a customer.

 These are an necessity for anybody who wants to open a used car dealership, and no dealer should ever be without one.
 If you are planning on getting into this business, contact an insurance agency today to learn more about purchasing the surety that is right for you.
-The bonding professionals at NFP Surety are here to help.
+The bonding professionals at Surety by NFP are here to help.
 We can help you get a proper auto dealer surety bond today!
 Call us at (855) 999-7833.
 At the end of the day, we’re happy to help you better understand what bonding is, so we can help you make an informed decision on how to best put your business in a position to succeed, and stay in business.
 We look forward to the opportunity to earn you business,